Minggu, 23 Mei 2010

 Offer customers innovative ways to reduce risks and costs: Often, customers are under financial pressure, and are seeking cheaper, more value driven alternatives than they get them from current product or service providers.
 Keep in mind that customers are seeking for immediate benefits, not just higher overall return on investment.

-: Just as customers are looking for immediate benefits, you should target customers who bring you immediate income, rather than just long term benefits, name recognition, and so on.
+Look for customers that bring you immediate income: Just as customers are looking for immediate benefits, you should target customers who bring you immediate income, rather than just long term benefits, name recognition, and so on.
 Cash is critical and should be your first priority when choosing a target market.

 Choose “counter-cyclical” industries: Some industries have historically performed particularly well during economic downturns.
 These include personal care and products & services such as beauty salons, repair services, bill collection services, inexpensive entertainment, and small personal indulgences.
 Look for those industries that are either counter-cyclical or minimally affected by the economy.